balaji1974/apachecamel/README.md

 For the receiving part of this message please refer to ActiveMQExcelReceiver.java in the microservice-b project

-5. Split messages based on a seperator (SplitBySeperator.java) This will split the file by a seperator that is specified and send each item from the split as a message
+4 b.
+Split messages based on a seperator (SplitBySeperator.java) This will split the file by a seperator that is specified and send each item from the split as a message

-6. Aggregator Pattern (AggregatorPattern.java)
+5. Aggregator Pattern (AggregatorPattern.java)
 Please add the following dependency
 <dependency>
 	<groupId>org.apache.camel.springboot</groupId>